 Short Answer

-In 2015, 5.6% of the land area of the Pisca- taqua Region watershed was covered by im- pervious surfaces.
+In 2015, 5.6% of the land area of the Piscataqua Region watershed was covered by impervious surfaces.
 This is an increase of 1,257 acres of impervious cover or 0.2% of the land area since 2010.

 PREP Goal

-No increase in the number of watersheds and towns with greater than 10% impervious cover and no decrease in the number of watersheds and towns with less than 5% impervious cover, (from the PREP Comprehensive Conservation and Management Plan, PREP 2010).
+No increase in the number of watersheds and towns with greater than 10% impervious cover and no decrease in the number of watersheds and towns with less than 5% impervious cover (from the PREP Comprehensive Conservation and Management Plan, PREP 2010).